katholt/reddog-nf/README.md

 ## Tests
 I've written both end-to-end tests and unit/functional tests.
-These are designed to detect regressions, test effect of modifications, and check compatibility of install software.
+These are designed to detect regressions, test effect of modifications, and check compatibility of installed software.
 To run these tests first provision requirements as shown in [Requirements](#requirements).

 ```bash